 ← Blog |

-A ready-to-use 2,800 kcal muscle gain meal plan with real recipes, macros per meal, and daily totals.
-Built for coaches helping clients in caloric surplus for hypertrophy.
+A real, ready-to-use 7-day muscle gain plan: 2,800 kcal, 5 meals a day, with real recipes and macros per meal.
+Built for coaches helping clients eat in a caloric surplus for hypertrophy.

 Protein shake blender with berries and oats for a muscle gain meal plan

 Building muscle requires a caloric surplus.
 But "eat more" isn't a plan.
 Your clients need structured, high-calorie meals that hit protein targets without resorting to junk food.
-Here's a 2,800 kcal muscle gain template with real recipes from Promealplan.
+Here's a real 7-day, 2,800 kcal muscle gain template built from Promealplan's recipes.

 What Is a Muscle Gain Meal Plan?